-The relative intensities of the two arrangements were determined from the areas under the spectrum for a $90^{\circ}$ flip angle to show signal enhancement.
+The relative intensities of the two arrangements were determined from the areas under the spectrum for a 90° flip angle to show signal enhancement.
 The noise values were calculated as the deviation of the signal at the baseline of the spectrum, taken in a peak-free region.
 The SNR was calculated as the ratio of the area under the peak signal divided by the noise.
-Table 3 summarizes the relative SNR values and $\boldsymbol{B}1$ field enhancement calculated by Eq.
-(14).
+Table 3 summarizes the relative SNR values, and B_1 field enhancement, calculated by Equation 14.

 The measurements at 45 MHz proved difficult, mainly due to the large magnetic field drift experienced for the ICON system, exacerbated by the lack of a lock channel on the device.
-The strategy was to acquire nutation spectra as quickly as possible, i.e. at a rather large step size, to estimate the 90° flip angle.
-Nevertheless, through experimental verification, we were able to asymptotically determine the magnetic field amplification and hence the improvement of the SNR using an OL geometry.
+The strategy was to acquire nutation spectra as quickly as possible, i.e., at a rather large step size, to estimate the 90°flip angle.
+Nevertheless, through experimental verification, we were able to asymptotically determine the magnetic field amplification, and hence the improvement of SNR using an OL geometry.